 "You shouldn't worry about me so much.
 You know I like adventure," I said smiling.

 She grabbed a handful of my hair.
-"You're letting your hair fade too much, come inside there's still time to set your hair before dinner."
+"You're letting your hair fade too much.
+Come inside, there's still time to set your hair before dinner."
 I groaned but followed her towards her rooms.
-"That will be all Jon, thank you."
+"That will be all, Jon."

 I glanced at him once before being tugged inside for more torture.
-He gave me a wave which wasn't the least be reassuring and I made a face at him as Catelyn closed the door.
+He gave me a wave, which wasn't the least bit reassuring.
+I made a face at him as Catelyn closed the door in his face.

 The crown family coming to visit wasn't an event to be taken lightly.
 The entire household had been in an uproar for weeks trying to prepare for the arrival of the king and his family.
-I couldn't care less since I wasn't looking for a prince to marry; Sansa on the other hand was just dying to meet the young prince.
-I just wanted the evening to be over so I could take a long nap and go back to eating sweets again and not starving to keep a ladylike figure for this dress.
+I was only excited because there would be a feast.
+Sansa, however, was dying to meet the young prince.
+Maybe she would be his queen one day.
+I just hoped the evening would be over quickly so I could take a nap and go back to eating sweets.

-I peered out my window and noticed Jon below at sword practice, I was quite surprised by this seeing as I had just spent the entire afternoon getting pulled and prodded into pristine condition for the Baratheon arrival.
-I hurried down stairs and outside remembering to gather my skirts at the last minute before I stepped onto the dirty ground.
+I peered out my window into the courtyard.
+Jon was below, practicing with his sword.
+I was surprised to see him dressed so casually.
+I'd just spent the afternoon being poked and prodded into pristine condition.
+I gathered my skirts and hurried downstairs.
 "Jon!"
 I called.
-He turned at the sound of my voice and ran towards me; I tugged him around the side of the building and out of the way of prying eyes.
+He turned at the sound of my voice and put down his sword.
+I motioned for him to join me around the corner of the building, away from prying eyes.
 "What are you doing playing?
-Don't you have to get ready for dinner?"
+Don't you need to be dressing for dinner?"

 "I'm not invited," he said simply.

-"You're the future Lady of Winterfell; I'm just Jon Snow the bastard son."
+"You're the future Lady of Winterfell.
+I'm just Jon Snow, the bastard son."
 He played with the lace on my sleeve.
 "You look beautiful."
-He smiled but it didn't quite touch his eyes this time as it did in the woods earlier that day.
+He smiled, but it didn't quite touch his eyes this time as it had in the woods earlier.
 I reached up and tangled my fingers in his hair again and just stared into his eyes.

 "Eventually we'll be free, you and me," I said quietly.